 The Force of Things: an Opera for Objects is an immersive work of music theater that wrestles with the animate vitality of matter and the mounting hum of ecological anxiety around us.
-The project is driven by a desire to tune our focus toward a rate of change and a scope of alteration at odds with the scale of human life.
+The project is driven by a desire to tune our focus toward a rate of change (impossibly slow) and a scope of alteration (unthinkably vast) at odds with the scale of human life.
 Audience members enter into a field of sculpted matter ringed by speakers emitting sounds too low for humans to hear.
-Though they vibrate under the threshold of audibility, this choir of subwoofers causes waveforms that ripple through and activate the material space.
+Though they vibrate under our threshold of audibility, this choir of subwoofers causes waveforms that ripple through and sonify the material space.
 Aircraft cables, tensioned web-like across the 150-foot performance space, double as infrastructure and instrument when bowed like mammoth double basses.
 Two singers snake side-by-side amidst the audience, shouting a warning that sounds like a whisper in a language no one can understand.
 The piece has a palpable sense of urgency and yet it’s eerily still, as if the timescales are off, as if some future frantic state reaches us only in slow motion.
-These moves attempt to train our perception beyond its apparent boundaries—below the sounds we’re built to hear and through the illusions of stasis and separation that render us still in the face of collapse.
+These moves attempt to train our perception beyond its given boundaries—below the sounds we’re built to hear and through the sensory illusion of stasis that renders us still in the face of collapse.

-Creative Team: Ashley Fure (composer), Adam Fure (architect), Ross Karre (producer/percussionist), Levy Lorenzo (engineer/percussionist), Nicholas Houfek (lights), Alice Teyssier and Lucy Dhegrae (voices), Ryan Muncy (saxophone), Rebekah Heller (bassoon), Dustin Donahue (percussion), with special thanks to César Alvarez (dramaturg) and Patrick Eakin-Young.
+Creative Team: Ashley Fure (composer), Adam Fure (architect), César Alvarez and Lilleth Glimcher (co-direction), Ross Karre (producer/percussionist), Levy Lorenzo (engineer/percussionist), Nicholas Houfek (lights), Alice Teyssier and Lucy Dhegrae (voices), Ryan Muncy (saxophone), Rebekah Heller (bassoon), Dustin Donahue (percussion).

 Photos (2 ,3, 4, 5, 6) below by Marina Levatskaya, courtesy of Peak Performances at Montclair State University.
 All other photos and video by Digitice Media Team.